Court Reporters Certification

 When applications are received, standard procedure is to review them.
 If no issues are outstanding (such as incomplete or incorrect papers submitted, fees underpaid, etc.), the applications will be processed.

 To check the status of your paperwork, refer to the online certification and licensing system on our home page.
+Additionally, an automated email will be sent to the address on file once the application is approved.

 For timelines, refer to the Texas Rules of Procedure for civil cases, and the Texas Rules of Appellate Procedure for criminal cases.